eerimoq/moblin/README.rst

 - Torch.

+- Configure resolution, FPS, codec and bitrate.

+- Landscape stream only.

 ToDo
 ====

-- Move SRT to non-main dispatch queue.
-Video interruptions now when zooming slowly, and probably same for other UI actions as well.

 - Fix crashes. =)

 - Sometimes video hangs.
 Often when app is put into background.
+Or when changing settings.

 Ideas/plan
 ==========